handav/cc_workshop/README.md

 # Subjective Data and Creative Taxonomies

 Hannah Davis

 ahandvanish@gmail.com

 @ahandvanish

 ### Schedule

 Saturday rough schedule:

 10-10:15 Introductions

-10:15-11:15 Presentation: intro to subjective data(sets), bias, and creative taxonomies 11:15-11:30 Creative Taxonomies Exercise 1: tagging data, exploring emotions 11:30-1 Creative Taxonomies Exercise 2: creating your own taxonomies 1-2 Lunch
+10:15-11:15 Presentation: intro to subjective data(sets), bias, and creative taxonomies

+11:15-11:30 Creative Taxonomies Exercise 1: tagging data, exploring emotions

+11:30-1 Creative Taxonomies Exercise 2: creating your own taxonomies

+1-2 Lunch

-2-2:30 Presentation: intro to machine learning, different types of models, etc 2:30-2:45 Looking at the archive, downloading your own images with Python 2:45-3:30 Training, saving, and loading a model (with teachable machines and p5.js) 3:30-5 Free work period with help/extra time in case any of the above runs over
+2-2:30 Presentation: intro to machine learning, different types of models, etc

+2:30-2:45 Looking at the archive, downloading your own images with Python

+2:45-3:30 Training, saving, and loading a model (with teachable machines and p5.js)

+3:30-5 Free work period with help/extra time in case any of the above runs over

 Tomorrow (Sunday):

-11-3 (break for lunch from 1-2): Free work period with help
+11-3 (break for lunch from 1-2): Free work period

-3-5: Small exhibition to display a trained model, creative taxonomy, or any other insight you learned or found!
+3-5: Exhibition to display a trained model, creative taxonomy, or any other insight you learned or found!

 ## Links

 ### For classification exercises

 First exercise: https://forms.gle/SPvNLTcAZE2XQ2vc9

 Second exercise: https://docs.google.com/document/d/12b9no0CeNkWKt1_V9pPJvb83FKDvOyFpYUmxGhPwyaI/edit?usp=sharing

 ### For the archive and working with images

 Image dataset: https://hetutrechtsarchief.nl/beeldmateriaal
 This is a collection of photos, illustrations, maps etc. mostly related to Utrecht.

-CSV of the metadata for 52,722 images with Public Domain 1.0 or CC0 licenses: https://hualab.nl/dumps/ URL to query and download a CSV of images by keyword: https://druid.datalegend.net/HetUtrechtsArchief/beeldbank/queries/Search/2
+CSV of the metadata for 52,722 images with Public Domain 1.0 or CC0 licenses: https://hualab.nl/dumps/

+URL to query and download a CSV of images by keyword: https://druid.datalegend.net/HetUtrechtsArchief/beeldbank/queries/Search/2

 ## Downloading your own photos by keyword